decretist/Dissertation/Chapter3/chapter3.markdown

 discarded by literary scholarship over the last half-century.
-Roland Barthes's 1967 essay "The Death of the Author" and Michel Foucault's 1969 response "What Is an Author?" are foundational readings in the theory of authorship, and provide an appropriate starting point for a theoretically-informed reconsideration of the authorship of Gratian's *Decretum*.[61]
+Roland Barthes's 1967 essay "The Death of the Author" and Michel Foucault's 1969 response "What Is an Author?" are foundational readings in the theory of authorship and provide an appropriate starting point for a theoretically-informed reconsideration of the authorship of Gratian's *Decretum*.[61]